ni/nimble/packages/nimble-components/docs/css-guidelines.md

 ## Avoid styling functional elements

 Some elements are used just for their function such as the `<nimble-theme-provider>` and `<slot>` elements.
 Those elements should not generally be part of layout and given sizing, etc that is important.
 Instead they should stay `display: contents` and let their children participate in layout and styling.

+## Consider whether text content should be stylable by clients
+For controls that display text content, consider whether the client should be allowed to apply custom font properties to that text.
+For example, a client can set `font-style: italic` on the `nimble-text-field` or `nimble-number-field` to italicize the value.
+To support this, set the default font properties on the host element, and use `font: inherit` on the element actually displaying the text.

 ## Comments